simple-predictions/simple-predictions-api/docs/services.md

 Verifies the verification token passed matches the verification token stored in the user object or returns a `Verification token doesn't match` error.

 Updates the user's password and resets the verification token to null.
 Resolves the promise after the user is saved.

+### Get user info

+Parameters:

+- username (string)

+Finds a user with the given username and populates its friends.

+Calls [getUserTotalPoints](#Get%20user%20total%20points) and sets the user's total points to the response.
+Resolves the promise with the user object.

+### Set user expo token

+Parameters:

+- username (string)
+- expo push token (string)

+Find and update the user by username with the new expo push token and resolve the promise.